dynamsoft-docs/capture-vision-docs-server/programming/python/user-guide/mrz-scanner.md

 ### Initialize the License Key

-If this is your first time using the library, you will need to obtain a trial license key.
-We recommend getting your own 30-day trial license through the following modal:

-{% include trialLicense.html %}

 Add the following code inside the `__main__` method to initialize the license for using the SDK in the application:

 ```python